 A rain garden doesn’t have to take up a lot of space.
 It can be anywhere from 100 to 300 square feet and you’ll want to place it at least 10 feet away from the house.
 An infiltration test, which determines how fast the water drains through your soil, will alert you to any issues.
 It shouldn’t take longer than 48 hours to drain.

 The rain garden “dish” is generally amended with good-quality soil and compost, and sometimes sand.
 You want to make sure the soil is absorbent.
-After everything is planted, mulch helps with maintenance as plants fill in (by keeping weeds down), enriches the soil, and limits evaporation.
+After everything is planted, a layer of mulch helps with maintenance (especially during that first year) as plants fill in, by keeping weeds down, enriches the soil, and limits evaporation.

 Other elements that can help with properly capturing stormwater include permeable pavers for both pathways and driveways, as well as installing a rain barrel, so you can save the water for your garden (if it’s permissible in your area).